๐Ÿ“ŠProbability and Statistics

 Z-Test

-• Used when population variance is known—compares a sample mean to a population mean using the standard normal distribution
+• Compares a sample mean to a population mean using the standard normal distribution

 T-Test (One-Sample, Two-Sample, Paired)

-• Degrees of freedom affect the shape of the t-distribution; smaller samples produce wider, flatter curves with more area in the tails
+• Degrees of freedom affect the shape of the t-distribution.
+Smaller samples produce wider, flatter curves with more area in the tails, meaning you need a larger test statistic to reach significance.

-Compare: Z-test vs. T-test—both compare means to detect significant differences, but Z-tests require known population variance while T-tests estimate it from sample data.
-On the AP exam, if you're given σ\sigma, think Z-test; if you're given ss, think T-test.
+Compare: Z-test vs. T-test: both compare means to detect significant differences, but Z-tests require known population variance while T-tests estimate it from sample data.
+If you're given ฯƒ\sigma, think Z-test; if you're given ss, think T-test.
+As sample size grows large, the t-distribution approaches the standard normal, so the two tests converge.

 ANOVA (Analysis of Variance)

-• Assumptions: normality within groups, independence of observations, and homogeneity of variances (equal variances across groups)
+• Assumptions: normality within each group, independence of observations, and homogeneity of variances (roughly equal variances across groups)

-Compare: T-test vs. ANOVA—T-tests handle two-group comparisons, while ANOVA extends this to three or more groups.
-If an FRQ asks you to compare multiple treatment conditions, ANOVA is your answer; follow up with post-hoc tests to identify which specific groups differ.
+Compare: T-test vs. ANOVA: T-tests handle two-group comparisons, while ANOVA extends this to three or more groups.
+If a problem asks you to compare multiple treatment conditions, ANOVA is your answer.

 Comparing Variances and Relationships